BhushGb/Asciidoc-project/README.md

 - This project demonstrates the structure and workflow of technical documentation written in AsciiDoc.

-- It is intended for demonstration and learning purposes only.
+- Intended for demonstration and learning purposes only.

 ## Tools Used